 Many stores still determine customer behaviour by questionnaire surveys or on-site observation.
 Both methods are irregular and costly, and therefore only take place occasionally.
 What’s more, they suffer from errors caused by the way the data is obtained and recorded.

 On the contrary, new technologies can collect information about customer behaviour continuously.
-We know who the customer is – whether it's a man, woman, group of people etc. We know their customer path through the store.
-We know what goods they're interested in, and we know all of this comprehensively and in an anonymised manner.
+We know who the customer is – whether it’s a man, woman, group of people etc. Also their customer path through the store.
+And we know what goods they’re interested in, and we know all of this comprehensively and in an anonymised manner.

 On the basis of the data, the store’s management can modify the opening hours and adapt the number of staff to the footfall, thereby efficiently managing payroll costs.
 It’s possible to modify the branch layout and the way in which the goods are displayed, thereby maximising customer satisfaction and with it sales and profit.

 When we enrich the data with information such as the day of the week or the weather, the information can be linked with behavioural predictions.